Nicholas Rowe (writer): Works

 The Royal Convert (1707) was a story about a love triangle between two brothers, Hengist and Aribert, and a Christian woman named Ethelinda, who is martyred.

 Jane Shore, professedly an imitation of Shakespeare's style, was played at Drury Lane with Anne Oldfield in the title role in 1714.
 It ran for nineteen nights, and kept the stage longer than any other of Rowe's works.
 In the play, which consists chiefly of domestic scenes and private distress, the wife is forgiven because she repents, and the husband is honoured because he forgives.

 The Tragedy of Lady Jane Grey followed in 1715, and as this play was not successful, it was his last foray into the medium.

-Rowe published the first 18th-century edition of William Shakespeare in six volumes in 1709 (printed by Tonson) and is also considered the first editor of Shakespeare.
+Rowe published the first 18th-century edition of William Shakespeare in seven volumes (six volumes of plays and a seventh of poems) in 1709–10 (printed by Tonson) and is also considered the first editor of Shakespeare.
 His practical knowledge of the stage helped him divide the plays into scenes (and sometime acts), with the entrances and exits of the players noted.
 He also normalised the spelling of names and prefixed each play with a list of the dramatis personae.
-This 1709 edition was also the first to be illustrated, a frontispiece engraving being provided for each play.
+This 1709–10 edition was also the first to be illustrated, a frontispiece engraving being provided for each play.
 Unfortunately, Rowe based his text on the corrupt Fourth Folio, a course which was followed by many later 18th-century editors who followed in his editorial footsteps.
 Rowe also wrote a short biography of Shakespeare, entitled, Some Account of the Life &c. of Mr. William Shakespear.

 Rowe wrote occasional verses addressed to Godolphin and Halifax, adapted some of the odes of Horace to fit contemporary events, and translated the Caractères of Jean de La Bruyère and the Callipaedia of Claude Quillet.
 He also wrote a memoir of Boileau prefixed to a translation of the Lutrin.
 He also wrote a version of Lucan's Pharsalia.